 historically, a range of materials

-has been used for denture bases, including stone, wood, shell, bone,
+has been used for denture bases, including stone, wood, shell,

-including natural teeth in the dentures
+(from the hippopotamus) including natural teeth in the dentures

 to be no records of this technology being used in the middle

 ages however, so it is unknown whether these methods were known

 and employed or otherwise.